dtk/dtk-server/README.md

 ### Connecting to Dtk Server Docker container

-After the container is up and running (will take a minute on the first start), you can connect to it via [dtk-client](https://github.com/rich-reactor8/dtk-client), by running either `dtk` or `dtk-shell` command.
+After the container is up and running (will take a minute on the first start), you can connect to it via [dtk-client](https://github.com/rich-reactor8/dtk-client), by running the `dtk` command.

 #### Installing Dtk Client
 ##### Bootstrap method